microsoft/TypeScript-Handbook/pages/Modules.md

 export {ZipCodeValidator as RegExpBasedZipCodeValidator} from "./ZipCodeValidator";
 ```

-Optionally, a module can warp one or more modules and combine all their exports using `export * from "module"` syntax.
+Optionally, a module can wrap one or more modules and combine all their exports using `export * from "module"` syntax.

 ##### AllValidators.ts